How to get from Sorrento to Positano

 Day tour by boat

-If you want a day on the water, there’s a Sorrento-Positano Boat Tour that you can book for €59 ($62).
+If you want a day on the water, there’s a Sorrento-Positano Boat Tour that you can book for €59 ($67).
 This trip by boat includes stops in Positano and Amalfi.
-You will have some free time to explore on your own, or even swim and snorkel on the pristine waters.
+You will have some free time to explore on your own and go snorkelling in the pristine waters.

 Bonus: on the way to Positano by boat, you will get the chance to see the mythical Li Galli Island, an archipelago of three islets between Capri and the Sorrentine Peninsula.